-When companies adopt a cloud platform, most still have a mix of old on-premises apps and identities to work with.
-The conventional notion of centralized identity management doesn’t work across siloed multi-cloud environments.
-So the implementation of consistent policy and identity impossible.
+When companies adopt a cloud platform, most still use old, on-premises apps and identities.
+Traditional centralized identity management doesn’t work across siloed multi-cloud environments — it’s impossible to implement a consistent policy and identity.

 Technology constraints for multi-cloud identity

-From a technical perspective, organizations often choose different technology platforms, like Java or .Net, that become deeply entrenched in the organization.
-Forcing developers to use one platform over another because of identity constraints is not practical.
+Enterprises often use technology platforms that become deeply entrenched in the organization, like Java or .Net, forcing developers to use one platform over another, which isn’t practical.
 It can also introduce delays and additional costs to software development.

-Another consideration is that legacy SSO predates many of today’s standards like SAML.
-This means there are many applications that are locked into their current legacy SSO architecture.
+Another consideration is that legacy SSO predates many of today’s standards like SAML, so many applications are locked into their current legacy SSO architecture.

-We’ve seen that 75% of on-prem Java/.Net custom apps are integrated with CA SiteMinder or Oracle Access Manager (OAM).
-Applications that are hardcoded to use these identity systems must be rewritten if they want to use newer SSO identity solutions.
+Today, 75% of on-prem custom apps are integrated with SiteMinder or Oracle Access Manager (OAM).
+Hardcoded applications using older identity systems must be rewritten before using newer SSO identity solutions.

 The need for distributed identity management

-Distributed multi-cloud architectures require distributed identity across multiple clouds.
-Apps that work across Azure and GCP, for example, need consistent identity across both domains to provide secure access to all users.
+Distributed multi-cloud architectures call for distributed identity.
+For example, apps that work across Azure and GCP need consistent identity across both domains to give users secure access.

 The solution is distributed identity via an Identity Fabric

-- uses zero code integration that avoids custom coding
+- It uses zero-code integration that avoids custom coding.